paritytech/polkadot-sdk/templates/parachain/README.md

 (and the accompanying `polkadot-prepare-worker` and `polkadot-execute-worker`) binaries from [Polkadot SDK releases](https://github.com/paritytech/polkadot-sdk/releases/latest).

-Make sure to bring `zombienet` and the relaychain binaries (`polkadot`, `polkadot-prepare-worker`, `polkadot-execute-worker`, `parachain-template-node`) into `PATH`, for example:
+Make sure to bring `zombienet`, relaychain and parachain binaries (`polkadot`, `polkadot-prepare-worker`, `polkadot-execute-worker`, `parachain-template-node`) into `PATH`, for example: